Over the Range vs Countertop Microwaves: Which Is Worth It?

 – They declutter the kitchen.

-– They could make a small kitchen look cluttered.
+– Make a small kitchen look cluttered.

-Cooking Convenience and Portability
+#2 Cooking Convenience and Portability

 Microwave TypeProsCons

-Over-the-Range– They are conveniently located for cooking– They are not portable
+Over-the-Range– Conveniently located for cooking– Not portable

-Countertop– They are portable– More likely to be small and awkward to use
+Countertop– Portable– More likely to be small

-Installation and Price
+#3 Installation and Price

 Microwave TypeProsCons